Sparus-Haifa/RovVision2_Sonar/memory-bank/progress.md

 - ✅ Basic telemetry and sensor data transmission
 - ✅ Joystick integration for manual control
 - ✅ Docker containerization for deployment
+- ✅ USB device detection and mapping for ROV type 4

 ### Video System
 - ✅ Camera feed acquisition and compression